ozdogan15/srilanka/README.md

 Note: Yala rice yield maps will occasionally have strong district effects due to one-hot-coding implemented in yield estimation algorithms.
 This is described in the accompanying paper.
 To this end, there is an [alternate version](https://code.earthengine.google.com/f027e525b93163dac818dddcdfdd9389) of the yield estimation algorithm that removes the district effect.

+# Examples

+[Visualize a single year [2022] Maha rice map](https://code.earthengine.google.com/c0f8a5f93ec24b8bc878a69463226fa8).
+Yellow colored pixels are rice detected fields and non-rice fields are transparent.

+[Visualize a single year [2022] Yala rice map](https://code.earthengine.google.com/e44ae9ee06764a8beb8a8d0058825fb1).
+Yellow colored pixels are rice detected fields and non-rice fields are transparent.

+[Visualize 15 years [2010-2024] of Maha rice maps as frequency](https://code.earthengine.google.com/f55b935cda2568b65201eb02b7cd4764).
+Pixel values will range from 1 [1 year out of 15 years was detected as rice] to 15 [all 15 years were detected as rice].
+Pixels are color coded from white [1 year out of 15] to red [15 years out of 15].

+[Visualize 15 years [2010-2024] of Yala rice maps as frequency](https://code.earthengine.google.com/3dd90fb99c5304b91610e4c6059fab43).
+Pixel values will range from 1 [1 year out of 15 years was detected as rice] to 15 [all 15 years were detected as rice].
+Pixels are color coded from white [1 year out of 15] to red [15 years out of 15].